podhmo/dictknife/examples/api-examples/readme.md

-this is the tiny examples, for bundling separated files.
+this is the tiny examples, bundling separated multiplle files to one file.

 two flavor are existed.